 What causes IBS?

 • Foods: The role of food intolerance in IBS isn’t clearly understood, but many people have symptoms after eating certain foods.
-For some people too much fibre, fat or spices for example can be the culprit, but for others it can be trickier to identify.
+For some people, too much fibre, fat or spices, can be the culprit, but for others, it can be trickier to identify.
 Our best option for testing more sensitive people is through the process of dietary elimination and then food challenges.
 Depending on symptoms, the Low FODMAPs diet or RPAH Elimination diet have been helpful for many people.
 See below for more details.

 • Stress: Most people with IBS find that their symptoms worsen or are more frequent at times of increased anxiety or stress.
 Such strong emotions can affect the nerves in the bowel for susceptible people.
 Chronic stress can also divert blood supply away from the digestive system, resulting in less effective function.